 Once a Month We Send Out an Exclusive Rental Property Market Update with Exclusive Content, Exciting Products, Mortgage Trends, and More.
 No Spam and Unsubscribe Anytime.

-Difference Between Building Products and Materials?
+What is the Difference Between Building Products & Building Materials?

 Although often used interchangeably, there actually is a difference between Building Materials and Building Products.
 Building Materials tend to be more unfinished (i.e. requiring further refining) and are similar to “raw materials”.
 Building Products tend to be more finished products that can typically be installed with minimal modification to the item.
 They are both synergistically used together throughout the construction process.
 For example, you need a foundation and roof, in order to hang doors and install door handles on your rental property.

 What are the Best Building Products for Rental Properties?

 If you have ever walked the aisles of a large warehouse home improvement store, then you probably observed the countless options of products available.
 Among the many products out there, the best building products usually come down to a few things.
 Brand Name – While it may be cliche, reputable brand names hold their place in consumers preference for a good reason.
 Building products with recognizable brand names usually have a certain threshold of quality and track record for delivering good products.
 Reviews – Either in-person or online, fellow consumer reviews can give you honest feedback on how good a product is.
 Many major building product retailers have online storefronts where you can see reviews for their products.
 In fact, checking online reviews from other consumers is now a primary way to seek out the best products (think Amazon product reviews).
 Taking into account trustworthy brand names and reviews should help guide you in the right direction to the best products for rental properties.

 What is the Difference Between Residential vs Commercial Building Products?